Uyanide/AuTUMoodle/README.md

 >
 > Please make sure to download the corresponding browser binaries by running `playwright install` in your terminal after installing the `playwright` package if you are planning to use the `playwright` session implementation.

+> [!WARNING]
+>
+> `playwright` session implementation is currently not supported when running inside a Docker container, as it not only requires browser binaries, but also depends on many additional system libraries that a normal `python-slim` based Docker image does not have.
+If you really need to use `playwright` inside Docker, you may try to build your own Docker image based on `mcr.microsoft.com/playwright` images.

 - `playwright` (optional, only used when `session_type` is `playwright`)

   additional configurations for the Playwright session.